A comparison between the best virtual staging services and what they can offer your business in 2021.

-Each of the services have more than enough great items for you to choose from.
+Each of the services has more than enough great items for you to choose from.
 I selected a Farmhouse style look for the empty room for each of the services.

-There was a slight divergence between the services here.
+There was slight divergence between the services here.
 PhotoUp works with credits while BoxBrownie and VirtualStagingSolutions offered a US$ fee for their services.
-With PhotoUp the cost of the job was 25 credits (US $25), while BoxBrownie’s fee was $32 for standard virtual staging with extra costs for any other additions or subtractions, which I didn’t use.
+With PhotoUp the cost of the job was 20 credits (US $20), while BoxBrownie’s fee was $32 for standard virtual staging with extra costs for any other additions or subtractions, which I didn’t use.

 Delivery and Turnaround Time

 Just five hours after I had uploaded my test image, the results started coming in.
 The first response was from BoxBrownie and PhotoUp was close behind.

 Both companies notified me via email that the image was ready and offered a link to click within the email, that opens onto a page that shows your virtual image next to the original.